 If you need a wedding planner to help you with this part of your wedding, contact me for a recommendation.

-During the ceremony, the bride and groom´s hands are tied using a ribbon that symbolizes their union to society and to the gods.
+During the ceremony, the couples hands are tied using a ribbon.
+This symbolises their union to society and to the gods.

-As the ceremony concludes, the newlywed couple throws flower petals into the sea as a gift to the gods, in exchange for the fulfilment of their wishes as a newly married couple.
+As the ceremony concludes, the newlywed couple throws flower petals into the sea as a gift to the gods.
+As a result, they are granted fulfilment of their wishes as a newly married couple.

-Mayan Ceremonies are common amongst many couples getting married in the Riviera Maya and usually take place at a resort next to the sea, a beach or a cenote.
+Mayan Ceremonies are common amongst many couples getting married in the Riviera Maya.
+They usually take place at a resort next to the sea, a beach or a cenote.
 Traditionally it is performed in a Mayan dialect, although it is also common to have the ceremony performed in English.

-A Mayan wedding closely fits in with a Symbolic wedding, in that it is not legally binding and no legal paperwork is required.
+A Mayan wedding closely fits in with a Symbolic wedding.
+It must be remembered it is not legally binding and no legal paperwork is required.

 Legal ceremonies for Same-Sex couples are not conducted in all of Mexico.
-At the time of writing, they are permitted in Mexico City, Cancun, Playa del Carmen and Tulum (Riviera Maya).
+At the time of writing, they are permitted in Mexico City, Puerto Vallarta, Cabo San Lucas, Cancun, Playa del Carmen and Tulum (Riviera Maya).
 The Requirements for a legal same-sex wedding between a Mexican and a Foreigner are the same as the requirements for a Civil Wedding.

-Destination weddings come in many shapes and forms, in the Riviera Maya it is very common for 2 foreigners to get wed in their homeland and celebrate the main wedding with friends and family in Mexico.
+Destination weddings in Mexico come in many shapes and forms.
+It is very common for 2 foreigners to get wed in their homeland.
+Then celebrate the destination wedding in Mexico with friends and family.

-If your fiancée is Mexican, you may not have such liberty and may be required to have a civil ceremony followed by a religious wedding, so as to ensure you aren´t offending anybody in your fiancée´s family.
+If your fiancée is Mexican.
+You may not have such liberty and may be required to have a civil ceremony followed by a religious wedding.
+So that you aren´t offending anybody in your fiancée´s family.
 On the upside, Mexican weddings are fun and flamboyant!

 I hope this gives you an insight as to what your wedding planning process may entail.
 Getting married to a Mexican as a foreigner in Mexico isn´t as complicated as it sounds.
 A wedding planner can take a lot of this burden off of your shoulders, and ensure everything is smooth sailing.
-Contact me for recommendations on a wedding planner for your destination wedding.
+Get in touch for recommendations on a wedding planner for your destination wedding.

-Now you have decided on the type of wedding you want to have, how about a destination wedding photographer? 🙂
+Now you have decided on the type of wedding you want to have.
+How about a Mexico destination wedding photographer? 🙂